mdminhazulhaque/bits/_posts/2016/2016-09-28-turn-tl-mr3420-into-a-wifi-repeater-using-openwrt.md

 Good luck!

 <div class="message">
-Thanks to [Daniel Wayne Armstrong's post](http://www.circuidipity.com/openwrt-bridged-repeater.html) for writing a nice post which really works and saved me from headache.
+Thanks to <a href="http://www.circuidipity.com/openwrt-bridged-repeater.html">Daniel Wayne Armstrong's post</a> for writing a nice post which really works and saved me from headache.
 </div>